 Sooner or later, however, the person who is being denied their right to be a person will find it just too painful to bear any longer.
 Their faith in the power of love to overcome abuse will die and they will start to feel more pity for themselves than they do for their partner.
 When that happens they will leave.

 Replacing the hollow space inside you with a sense of yourself as a whole person in your own right is better.
-Learning to be complete without someone else to take the place as your core is the only cure for being a toxic person in any relationship.
+Learning to be complete without someone else to take the place as your core is the only cure for being a toxic person in a relationship.

 You may be able to reach this goal without any help but you will get there a lot faster if you do seek help.
 Counsellors are trained to help people make these kinds of changes so I would encourage you to seek one you feel comfortable with.